tsathish27/PXC/README.md

 # passXchange

-PassXchange is an innovative platform for buying and selling tickets for movies, events, and travel.
+PassXchange is an innovative platform for buying and selling movie, event, and travel tickets.
 Whether you have an extra ticket or need one for a sold-out show, PassXchange makes ticket trading easy, secure, and fast.

+- Together with my three friends, we're turning our innovative idea into a reality, one line of code at a time.

 ## Features